Du Roi Infanterie

 The King was the colonel of the regiment.
 However, the colonel-lieutenant was the real commander.
 During the Seven Years's War, the regiment ranked 12th and the colonel-lieutenant of the regiment was:

 - since May 26 1745: Claude Louis François de Régnier, Comte de Guerchy

 Service during the War

 In 1756, the regiment was at the camp of Saint-Valéry.

 In April 1758, when the Comte de Clermont redeployed his army along the Rhine, the regiment was stationed in Neuss.
 After the successful crossing of the Rhine by Ferdinand's Army on May 31, the regiment retired towards Rheinberg where it joined Clermont's Army on June 2.
 It remained in this camp until June 12 and was placed in the centre of the first line.
 On June 23, the regiment took part in the Battle of Krefeld where it was placed in the centre of the first line under Guerchy.
 After this defeat, it retired on Königsdorf.
-In Mid August, after Ferdinand's retreat to the east bank of the Rhine, the regiment, as part of the army of the Lower Rhine under the Marquis de Contades, recrossed the Rhine to follow the Allied army.
+In Mid August, after Ferdinand's retreat to the east bank of the Rhine, the regiment, as part of the Army of the Lower Rhine under the Marquis de Contades, recrossed the Rhine to follow the Allied army.
 On August 20, it was encamped near Wesel where it was placed in the centre of the first line.

-In June 1759, during the French offensive in West Germany, the regiment was part of the main army under the command of the Marquis de Contades where it was deployed in the first line, on the left wing of the infantry centre.
+In June 1759, during the French offensive in Western Germany, the regiment was part of the main army under the command of the Marquis de Contades where it was deployed in the first line, on the left wing of the infantry centre.
 On August 1, the regiment took part in the Battle of Minden where it was deployed in the first line of the infantry left wing under the command of Guerchy.